mmmarquez/mvis-101/02-Tooling/README.md

 Let's keep the same submission structure, but this time we are also goign to include the local project, under the /assets folder.

-Refer to the code examples (hw/template) / resources at the top of the page.
+Refer to the code examples (hw-template) / resources at the top of the page.

 Please include your Zeit Now deployment URL in the makdown file.

 Let's go to http://codepen.io